 6. Is a solar hot water heater a worthwhile investment?

 Today’s systems are reliable, but they are expensive too, commonly between $5,000 and $6,500.
 With a backup tank, the North Carolina Solar Center estimates that most residential customers can expect to save $300 a year in water heating costs.
 Using those figures, the system pays for itself in as little as sixteen years.
 In the meantime, its use reduces the household’s total carbon footprint.

 7. Are attractive solar panels available?

 Big, bulky and unattractive solar panels are about to slip into history.
 Several companies now manufacture and install thin – film laminate solar panels that are very nearly invisible over asphalt shingles or metal roofs.
 These new thin laminates can be applied directly to curved surfaces, and eliminate the need for the bulky panels of the early days of photovoltaic panels.

 8. Are plug-in hybrid cars truly environmentally beneficial?

-It can seem that those buying plug-in hybrid cars – or even fully electric cars that must be plugged in to charge – are merely transferring demand from one nonrenewable energy source to another.
+It can seem that those buying plug-in hybrid cars – or even fully electric cars that must be plugged in to charge – are merely transferring demand from one non-renewable energy source to another.
 This is true where they are plugging into an electrical utility that relies on coal or oil to produce electricity, but there are other options that are beginning to emerge.
 One is to purchase only green electricity from the utility, but a simpler approach is to generate the needed electricity on site.
-As example, one North Carolina high school converted a standard pickup truck to an all-electric maintenance vehicle, and erected an array of solar panels.
+As an example, one North Carolina high school converted a standard pickup truck to an all-electric maintenance vehicle, and erected an array of solar panels.
 The panels produce all of the electricity that the maintenance vehicle needs, eliminating the need for any fossil fuel without adding any load to the local electrical grid.

 9. Is biofuel here to stay?